Tiger bush

-Tiger bush, or brousse tigrée in the French language, is a patterned vegetation community and ground consisting of alternating bands of trees, shrubs, or grass separated by bare ground or low herb cover, that run roughly parallel to contour lines of equal elevation.
+Tiger bush, or brousse tigrée in French, is a patterned vegetation community and ground consisting of alternating bands of trees, shrubs, or grass separated by bare ground or low herb cover, that run roughly parallel to contour lines of equal elevation.
 The patterns occur on low slopes in arid and semi-arid regions, such as in Australia, Sahelian West Africa, and North America.

 Due to the natural water harvesting capacity, many species in tiger bush usually occur only under a higher rainfall regime.

 Formation

 The alternating pattern arises from the interplay of hydrological, ecological, and erosional phenomena.
 In the regions where tiger bush is present, plant growth is water-limited - the shortage of rainfall prevents vegetation from covering the entire landscape.
 Instead, trees and shrubs are able to establish by either tapping soil moisture reserves laterally or by sending roots to deeper, wetter soil depths.
 By a combination of plant litter, root macropores, and increased surface roughness, infiltration into the soil around the base of these plants is enhanced.
 Surface runoff arriving at these plants will thus likely to become run-on, and infiltrate into the soil.

 By contrast, the areas between these larger plants contain a greater portion of bare ground and herbaceous plants.
 Both bare soil, with its smoother surface and soil crusts, and herbaceous plants, with fewer macropores, inhibit infiltration.
 This causes much of the rainfall that falls in the inter-canopy areas to flow downslope, and infiltrate beneath the larger plants.
 The larger plants are in effect harvesting rainfall from the ground immediately up-slope.

 Although these vegetation patterns may seem very stable through time, such patterning requires specific climatic conditions.
 For instance, a decrease in rainfall is able to trigger patterning in formerly homogeneous vegetation within a few decades.

 More water will infiltrate at the up-slope edge of the canopies than down-slope.
 This favours the establishment and growth of plants at the up-slope edge, and mortality of those down-slope.
 Differences in growth and mortality across the vegetation band result in the band moving gradually upslope.

 Tiger bush never develops on moderate to steep slopes, because in these cases surface runoff concentrates into narrow threads or rills instead of flowing over the surface as sheet flow.
 Sheet flow distributes water more evenly across a hillslope, allowing a continuous vegetation band to form.

 The exact roles and importance of the different phenomena is still the subject of research, especially of research in physics since the 1990s.